-You come to Paris by car.
-Just getting to the city could be a problem.
+Getting to the city by car can be difficult.
 Most freeways are at standstill between 7am and 10am.
-The périphérique which is the freeway circling round the city is a constant traffic jam.
+The périphérique, the freeway circling round the city, is a constant traffic jam.
 Avoid driving in the city as much as you can.
 The city is giving priority to public transport and bicycles, discouraging as much as it can car traffic.
-Many streets are now closed to car traffic and a 30km/h speed limit is imposed throughout the city In central Paris, it is impossible to drive and impossible to park except in underground parking lots.
+Many streets are now closed to car traffic and a 30km/h speed limit is imposed throughout the city In central Paris, it is almost impossible to drive and impossible to park except in underground parking lots.
 The traffic is dense and unpredictable, specially at rush hour.
-The ban on car traffic on the river right bank led to additional traffic jams on the banks and around Hotel de Ville.
 Check traffic real time.
 Book a hotel with private car park or find a public parking near it.
 Book your parking space in advance.

 It is quite practical to come to Paris by train, specially if you have a super fast train connection, as is the case in London, Brussels, Amsterdam, Frankfurt and other European cities.
 Your arrival station will be in downtown Paris: Gare du Nord (Paris map) from London, Amsterdam, Brussels, Koln, Gare de l'Est (Paris map) from Stuttgart, Munchen.
 Trains from Eastern Europe arrive at Gare de l'Est (Paris map).
 Trains from Italy arrive at Gare de Lyon (Paris map).